payiano/snippets/webhook-signature/go/README.md

-# Verify Payiano Webhook Signature With GO
+# Verify Payiano Webhook Signature With Go

 This project provides a Go implementation for verifying webhook signatures sent by the Payiano API using HMAC-SHA256.